opentracing/specification/specification.md

 Note that the OpenTracing project documents certain **["standard log keys"](./semantic_conventions.md)** which have prescribed semantic meanings.

+- An integer, represents the log priority.
+If specified, it must be between 0(included) and 10(included).
+Higher priority means the log is more important.

 #### Set a **baggage** item

 Baggage items are key:value string pairs that apply to the given `Span`, its `SpanContext`, and **all `Spans` which directly or transitively _reference_ the local `Span`.** That is, baggage items propagate in-band along with the trace itself.